When the Mill became White

 by Emmanuel Grossi

 The television debut of Mulino Bianco was not one of the most exciting: once Ella Fitzgerald’s prestigious collaboration did not come true by a hair’s breadth, it became necessary to settle for a series of modest Carosello commercials in which a mother narrates to her daughter her origins as a country girl, and sees herself again as a child reciting traditional folk rhymes.
-But the new line of cookies, which was tailored to the smallest details (shapes, names, packaging…) and that had immediate success deserved a better film treatment to fully embrace the beautiful headline “Mangia sano, torna alla natura”* and to make it come to life.
+But the new line of cookies, which was tailored to the smallest details (shapes, names, packaging…) and that had immediate success deserved a better film treatment to fully embrace the beautiful payoff “Mangia sano, torna alla natura”* and to make it come to life.

 It was the mid 1970s and the theme of “going back to nature” was of current relevance, and was interpreted and declined in advertising in various ways (most of all, as is easy to perceive, for food products): there were those who idealized it by dreaming of a new Eden, those who pointed at The Age of Aquarius with its hippie and youth culture implications, those who linked the theme to ecological issues, those who idealized the health and well being binomial, and those who – like Mulino Bianco – began anew from the origins, from that rural society that was so far from frenetic contemporary living but was the emblem of genuine foods and of a universal and timeless system of values.